 Product safety is heavily reliant on cold-chain logistics to manage temperature-sensitive products as they move through the supply chain.
-Products requiring cold-chain handling are predominantly biologics (blood products and vaccines) derived from living cells, delivered in liquid form by injection or infusion and packaged in vials or syringes.
-Projected growth of cold-chain biopharma products is twice that of the industry overall, placing added emphasis and increased regulatory scrutiny on proper storage and dispensing.
+Products requiring cold-chain handling are predominantly biologics (blood products and vaccines) derived from living cells, delivered in liquid form by injection or infusion and packaged in vials or syringes.7 Projected growth of cold-chain biopharma products is twice that of the industry overall,7 placing added emphasis and increased regulatory scrutiny on proper storage and dispensing.

 Some drugs that require cold-chain management need to be stored at controlled room temperature.
-Vaccines need to be stored at between 2 degrees and 8 degrees Celsius, whereas other drugs need to be stored at between 20 degrees and 25 degrees Celsius, with allowable excursion between 15 degrees Celsius and 30 degrees Celsius, as long as the mean kinetic temperature remains in the defined range.
-Too much exposure to heat, cold or light at any step in the cold chain can damage drugs and result in loss of potency.
-In addition, exposure to freezing temperatures could destroy some drugs.
-Too much exposure to freezing temperatures could destroy some drugs.
+Vaccines need to be stored at between 2 degrees and 8 degrees Celsius,8 whereas other drugs need to be stored at between 20 degrees and 25 degrees Celsius, with allowable excursion between 15 degrees Celsius and 30 degrees Celsius, as long as the mean kinetic temperature remains in the defined range.9 Too much exposure to heat, cold or light at any step in the cold chain can damage drugs and result in loss of potency.
+In addition, exposure to freezing temperatures could destroy some drugs.8